Discipline Procedures and Procedural Fairness

 Following interview(s) with parents/caregivers, the School may recommend a student seek assistance from the SCAS Wellbeing team.
 If needed, counselling from an independent professional may be recommended.

 Progress Card or Behaviour Contract

 The School reserves the right, should the need arise, to suspend a student from school for a period of time for a major breach of discipline.
-Should this occur, parents/caregivers will be immediately informed of the suspension, and the reasons for it.
-A suspension may either be at school or at home.
+Should this occur, parents/caregivers will be immediately informed of the suspension and the reasons for it.
+Parents may seek to have a meeting to further clarify the school’s position.
+The school determines the length and whether the suspension is held within school or at home.
 If at school, the student is not allowed into class or to have contact at recess or lunchtime with fellow students.
 If at home, the student is not allowed to come to school until the suspension is completed and a behaviour management contract developed in partnership with parents/caregivers, the student and the School.
+A return to school interview is held to assist the student’s reflection of the behaviour and for pastoral support.
 Suspension is seen as a very serious sanction.

 Probation is the penultimate step before expulsion and is determined after an interview with parent(s) or caregiver(s).
 A Behaviour Management Plan will be developed during this interview in consultation with the students and his or her parent(s) or caregiver(s).
 Students on probation will normally be placed on report, monitored daily by both the student’s parent(s) or caregiver(s) and a senior member of staff.

 When protracted misconduct or other circumstances allow no alternative, the School reserves its ultimate right of expulsion.
 Expulsion can become necessary when a major breach in discipline has occurred, all other avenues have been explored and the student’s place at the school has to be withdrawn.
 Parents/caregivers will be informed in person of the expulsion as soon as it is possible to arrange a suitable meeting.